Shorthand (Teeline)

 In many ways shorthand is like learning a new language in 20 weeks – it can seem like a daunting task and we expect you to put in plenty of work at home.

-By and large it takes six long, hard weeks to learn the theory – the Teeline alphabet, deciding which letters you need, special forms of words and how and when to join words together.
+On a full-time course, it takes six long, hard weeks to learn the theory – the Teeline alphabet, deciding which letters you need, special forms of words and how and when to join words together.
 After that we’ll really crank up the speed building.

 We don’t want to ruin the surprise but we have plenty of tricks up our sleeve to ensure our trainees enjoy learning what can at first seem a formidable subject.